henryleestudio/supermarket-express-list/README.md

 # Supermarket express list
-Keep track of what groceries to purchase.
-Simply and efficiently.
+a simple and efficient way to Keep track of what items to purchase.